4. Towards a Coalition with the Bourgeoisie

 Formed within two days of the uprising as a military centre, the Central Committee of the Catalan Militias began to undertake collaboration with the bourgeoisie in economic activities as well.
 Transformation of the Central Committee into a body of democratically elected delegates from the factories and militia columns would have given it more power and authority and, at the same time, would have reduced the role of the bourgeoisie to its actual strength in the militias and factories.
 This was the only way out of the dilemma.
 But the CNT was blind to the problem, and the POUM kept silent.

-Finally, on August 11, the Council of Economy was formed on the initiative of Companys to centralize economic activity.
+Finally, on August 11, the Council of Economy was formed on the initiative of Companys to centralise economic activity.
 Here it was, despite the bait of a radical economic programme, an undisguised question of socio-economic collaboration under the hegemony of the bourgeoisie.
 But the CNT and POUM entered it.

 Thus, in every sphere, the bourgeoisie edged its way back.
 Thus, the workers were carried, step by step, toward governmental coalition with the bourgeoisie.